 No adverse influence.
 An element of commercial bribery is that it will "adversely influence" the employee's conduct in relation to the business.
-If your attorney can show that the alleged bribery transaction posed no such potential adverse influence, then commercial bribery charges shouldn't stand.
+If your attorney can show that the alleged bribery transaction posed no such potential adverse influence, then commercial bribery charges should not stand.

-Because the Nevada crime of commercial bribery doesn't involve threats or coercion like the Las Vegas crime of extortion, it is only a misdemeanor in Clark County and carries the following sentence:
+Because the Nevada crime of commercial bribery does not involve threats or coercion like the Las Vegas crime of extortion, it is only a misdemeanor in Clark County and carries the following sentence:

 up to six months in jail, and/or

 up to $1,000 in fines

 But remember that even though the punishment for violating Nevada commercial bribery law is not that severe, having a conviction can still tarnish your reputation and derail your entire career.
 Therefore it is important for your attorney to try to get your bribery charge dismissed or else negotiated down to another offense.

 Commercial bribery is the least serious kind of bribery crime in Nevada.
 Click on the links below to learn about the others: